Harmony Of The Seas accidents and incidents

 On January 23, 2018, on the liner died Joel Taylor.
 He was best known for his role (driver and meteorologist) in Discovery Channel's reality TV series "Storm Chasers".
 After docking in call port San Juan, the 38-year-old male passenger was found unresponsive in his stateroom (death from suspected overdose).
 Upon boarding the ship in Port Everglades, several passengers were arrested and charged with possession of drugs.
 Passengers reported witnessing Joel Taylor taking drugs (ecstasy and cocaine).

 The incident occurred during the 7-day Caribbean themed cruise "Atlantis Events" (itinerary Jan 20-27) roundtrip from homeport Fort Lauderdale (Port Everglades) to Labadee Haiti, San Juan Puerto Rico and Philipsburg St Maarten.
 For the theme voyage, the cruise ship was fully booked under "voyage charter".

 |13 September 2016||Crew / Passenger Deaths|

 The ship was on a 7-day Western Mediterranean cruise (itinerary Sept 8-15) round-trip from Rome to Naples, Barcelona, Palma de Mallorca, Marseille, and La Spezia.
-Investigation found that the boat’s lowering equipment was functioning properly, so as cause for the accident was cited “human error”.
+The investigation found that the boat’s lowering equipment was functioning properly, so as the cause for the accident was cited “human error”.

 You can add more details on reported here accident or submit new / your own Harmony Of The Seas ship incident ("Cruise Minus" report) via CruiseMapper's contact form.